reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 Next we should configure the interceptor (either as an Application interceptor or Network interceptor).
 This will make sure the interceptors are chained and called before the end-to-end request is processed.

-Note that if multiple interceptors are defined, they are called in sequence.
-For instance, a Logging interceptor must always be defined as the last interceptor to be called in the chain, so that we do not miss any critical logging during execution.
+__Note: If multiple interceptors are defined, they are called in sequence.
+For instance, a Logging interceptor must always be defined as the last interceptor to be called in the chain, so that we do not miss any critical logging during execution.__

-### Using the REST client to call the Service
+### Using the REST client to make Synchronous or Asynchronous calls
 The above configured REST client can call the service endpoints in two ways:
 #### Synchronous calls
 To make a synchronous call, the `Call` interface provides the `execute()` method.